 Be open to their feedback.
-We often are not the best judges of our own performance.
+We are often not the best judges of our own performance.
 If you think you excel in one area, while a colleague thinks you need to continue to develop in this point, consider how well you’re communicating your successes versus your struggles.

-Also make sure to talk to your team.
+Also, make sure to talk to your team.
 Ask them what they think of as your strengths and your challenges.
-Make sure to let them know that you want to hear their honest and open feedback; otherwise there can be a lot of awkward looks in the room as these questions are asked!
+Make sure to let them know that you want to hear their honest and open feedback; otherwise, there can be a lot of awkward looks in the room as these questions are asked!

 As you focus on specific areas, continue to ask for honest feedback about how the team, and your leadership style, can be improved.